 GRANT SELECT ON DBA_FLASHBACK_ARCHIVE TO FIVETRAN; GRANT SELECT ON DBA_FLASHBACK_ARCHIVE_TABLES TO FIVETRAN; GRANT SELECT ON V$SYSTEM_PARAMETER TO FIVETRAN; GRANT SELECT ON V$DATABASE TO FIVETRAN;

-Create a tablespace with enough space to store about 7 days’ worth of database changes.
+Create a tablespace with enough space to store at least 1 day's worth of retention (Fivetran recommends 2 or more days' worth).

-CREATE TABLESPACE <tablespace> DATAFILE SIZE 1G AUTOEXTEND ON MAXSIZE <maximum size>;
+CREATE TABLESPACE <tablespace> DATAFILE SIZE <size> AUTOEXTEND ON MAXSIZE <maximum size>;

 Add all tables you want to sync to the archive.

 Grant the tables' owner(s) an unlimited quota on the Flashback Data Archive's tablespace.